pmcelroy4/GEMINI-LLM---ARTICLE-SUMMARIZER/README.md

 # GEMINI-LLM---ARTICLE-SUMMARIZER

-Chat bot that summarizes pdf files
+Implementation of Google's Gemeni LLM API in python used to create a bot that summarizes pdf files.
+This shows leveraging generative AI, prompt engineering, and algorithm implementation to provide concise text summaries.